intel/terraform-intel-azure-linux-vm/examples/azure-linux-vm-multi-disks/README.md

 ## Terraform Intel Azure VM - Linux VM Creating Multiple Disks

-This example creates multiple disks on an Azure Virtual Machine on Intel Icelake CPU on Linux Operating System.
+This example creates multiple disks on an Azure virtual machine on Intel Icelake CPU on Linux Operating System.
+The virtual machine is created on an Intel Icelake Standard_D2_v5 by default.

-This example creates a network interface, managed disk, and data disk attachment.
+As you configure your application's environment, choose the configurations for your infrastructure that matches your application's requirements.

-In this example, the tags Name, Owner and Duration are added to the EC2 instance when it is created.
+In this example, the virtual machine is using a preconfigured network interface, subnet, and resource group.
+The tags Name, Owner and Duration are added to the virtual machine when it is created.

 ## Usage